 Don’t want to use hairspray anymore?
 How about trying hairspray alternatives that are much safer for your precious locks!

 Many of us can’t live without Hairspray; after all, Hairspray is a staple to keep your mane in place when it comes to styling.
 That said, have you ever noticed its content?
 Do you know what ingredients are made of?
 Is it safe for your health and the environment?
-More and more people are taking notice of these and other questions and giving a lot of thought before buying hair care products, especially ones used as often as hairsprays.
+More and more people are taking notice of these and other questions and giving a lot of thought before buying hair care products, especially ones used as often as hairspray.

-You may also want to try hairspray alternatives just because you don’t like the feel or smell of hairsprays.
+You may also want to try hairspray alternatives just because you don’t like the feel or smell of hairspray.
 Either way, a bunch of non-hairspray options is available that will give you the hold you are desperately looking for.